Gyromitra esculenta: Description

-Resembling a brain, the irregularly shaped cap may be up to 10 cm high and 15 cm wide.
+Resembling a brain, the irregularly shaped cap may be 12 cm or more high and wide.
 Initially smooth, it becomes progressively more wrinkled as it grows and ages.
-The cap colour may be various shades of reddish-, chestnut-, purplish-, bay-, dark or sometimes golden-brown; it darkens to black in age.
+The cap is brownish, and can variously be shaded reddish, chestnut, purplish, or golden.
+It darkens to black in age.
 Specimens from California may have more reddish-brown caps.
 Attached to the cap at several points, the stipe is 3-6 cm high and 1-5 cm wide.
 G. esculenta has been reported to have a solid stipe whereas those of true morels (Morchella spp.) are hollow, although a modern source says it is hollow as well.
 The smell can be pleasant and has been described as fruity, and the fungus is mild-tasting.

 The spore print is whitish, with transparent spores that are elliptical and 17–22 μm in length.

 Similar species

 G. esculenta resembles the various species of true morel, although the latter are more symmetric and look more like pitted gray, tan, or brown sponges.
 Its cap is generally darker and larger.

 G. gigas, G. infula and G. ambigua in particular are similar, the latter two being toxic to humans.